 Especially if you don’t have all the information about what’s really going on, you start to fill in the blanks, often with assumptions, gossip, and other not very productive, but very human, behaviors.

 Knowing this, multiunit managers need to be proactive in getting ahead of the change.
 This requires being upfront and open about what’s happening but also understanding how different people will react to the change—and how they’ll be affected by it.

-Here are a few critical points about change management that retail multiunit managers need to keep in mind as they lead others through change:
+Here are 5 keys to change management that retail multiunit managers need to keep in mind as they lead others through change:

 - Quiet creates anxiety.
 Communication is critical for alleviating some of the stress of change and gaining commitment.
 People may not necessarily agree with the change, but when they understand what’s going on and why, they can commit to fully supporting it and achieving the desired goals.
 A good communication plan ensures they’ll get what they need to make that commitment.

 - One size doesn’t fit all: We all receive messages differently and react to change in different ways.
 As a result, DMs have to be able to adapt their communications to the needs of their recipients.
 Participants tell us one of the most powerful aspects of their interpersonal leadership development is learning how to tailor communication and approaches based on insights from the DiSC® profile results.
 Getting the results always makes for a big aha moment, but the real impact happens when the concepts are embedded into practical skills and strategies leaders can use on a daily basis.